 The strength of my motivational story is that it is not unique.
-I believe that my own motivations are just a reflection of something that many people increasingly feel, and that many people have already expressed in many different forms from everyday conversation to academic treatise, including various expressions of outrage.
-So, my own motivational rant may, in fact, be your motivational rant, with the only difference that I have had time to articulate and formulate it independently of any commercial interests.
+My own motivations are just a reflection of something that many people increasingly feel and have already expressed in different forms from everyday conversation to academic treatise, including various expressions of outrage.
+So, my own motivational rant may, in fact, be your motivational rant.
+I am fortunate that I have had time to articulate and formulate it independently of any commercial interests.
 This is just one voice amongst many.

 My most interesting motivation is ….

 … an increasing feeling of disempowerment – a frustration that just a few large corporations are calling the shots.
 It’s a feeling that is triggered many times a day.

 I’m fed up with Facebook presenting photos from the past and ‘telling’ me what to remember.
 Here is a typical (actual) message “Rod, we care about you and the memories that you share here.”.
 In what sense does facebook ‘care’ about me (except perhaps financially)?
 Surely, this is a blatant emotional manipulation.

 I’m annoyed that Google repeatedly asking me to review my settings when I’ve just turned them to maximum privacy.
 I’m fed up with being bombarded with irrelevant posts and recommendations on the basis of algorithms that I cannot inspect or outwit.